Sun Lakes Camera Club

 Note: Several of the SLCC Rotating Categories are also used in PSA and ACCC competitions.
 They have the same name as the SLCC categories, but may have different definitions and restrictions.
 If you plan to enter a PSA or ACCC competition with the same or a similar name, review the requirements on the host organization’s website.

-October 2022 Special Techniques: Close Up or Macro.
-This is an image of small subjects or parts of larger subjects.
+December 2023 Special Techniques: Macro or Close Up This is an image of small subjects or parts of larger subjects.
 Achieving sufficient depth of field is the challenge with this technique.
 In some cases, just using a very small lens opening might be sufficient but in other cases some form of focus stacking may be needed.
-The image may be color or monochrome
+The image may be color or monochrome.